llm-bible/llm-bible.github.io/_publications/chelba2024coupling.markdown

 bibkey: chelba2024coupling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.17605"}
-tags: ['Model Architecture', 'RAG', 'Training Techniques', 'Uncategorized']
+tags: ['Model Architecture', 'RAG', 'Training Techniques']
 ---
 We present a modular approach to building cascade speech translation (AST) models that guarantees that the resulting model performs no worse than the